The-CEAS-Library/Data_Manipulation_with_Python/README.md

 # Data_Manipulation_with_Python
-Fourth workshop in a series of five Python workshops.

-Building on topics of the "Introduction to Python Part 1 and 2" and "Intermediate Python" workshops.
+Building on topics of the "Foundations of Python" workshop series.
 Basic knowledge of Python or attendance these workshops is strongly recommended.

 ### Data Manipulation with Python